 Appraiser Profile

 In addition to her appraisal work, Sally speaks to organizations including the San Francisco Yacht Club on Estate Planning and the Legacy for Future Generations.
-She is a Curator’s Circle member at the San Francisco Museum of Modern Art, and a member of the Museum of Modern Art, New York, the Achenbach Graphic Arts Forum at the de Young, and a member of the San Francisco Yacht Club, where she served on the Auxiliary Board from 2020 to 2023.
+She is a Curator’s Circle member at the San Francisco Museum of Modern Art, and a member of the Museum of Modern Art, New York, the Achenbach Graphic Arts Forum at the de Young, and a member of the San Francisco Yacht Club, where she served on the SFYC Auxiliary Board from 2019 to 2022.
 Resume available upon request.